-When a person receives damage to the spinal cord and nerve roots or serious injury to the nerve roots in a cauda equina, paraplegia often results.
+When a person receives damage to the spinal cord and nerve roots (or serious injury to the nerve roots in the cauda equina) paraplegia often results.
 The term “paraplegia” in the strictest sense refers to paralysis of both legs and most commonly results when a person suffers spinal cord injuries.
 When the damage is located in the cervical area of the spine (the neck), the person may suffer from quadriplegia.
 One third of all injuries to the spinal cord result in quadriplegia.

 The majority of spinal cord injuries are caused by car accidents, with between 1,000 and 1,500 occurring every year.
 The portion of the population that is affected the most is males between 15 and 35 years of age.

 Quadriplegic and paraplegic victims often have lingering pain, sensory disorders (affected sense of touch, pain, recognition of hot and cold temperatures, and gross tactile discrimination), as well as sexual disorders.
 Both men and women may experience a lack of sensation, and for men, this can mean they lose their ability to achieve an erection (especially when the location of the injury is the spinal cord’s sacral region).
 A very common problem for women is lack of menstruation, but after one to nine months fertility may return.